-1 bull by drawing permit only; up to 60 permits for bulls will be issued in combination with resident hunts Aug.
-20-Oct.
-10 reductions during severe winters.
+What is the issue you would like the board to address and why?
+Antlerless moose seasons must be reauthorized annually, and the department recommends reauthorizing the antlerless hunt in Units 7 and 14C.
+The moose population in the Twentymile/Portage/Placer area has a history of rapid increase following mild winters and sharp reductions during severe winters.
 In 2009, antlerless permits were issued for the first time since 2004.
-The number of permits issued depends on the current population estimate and bull:cow ratios as well as estimated winter mortality.
-A December 2016 aerial composition count of moose in the Twentymile, Portage, and Placer river drainages found 153 moose with a bull:cow ratio of 30 bulls per 100 cows and a calf:cow ratio of 18 calves per 100 cows.
+The number of permits issued depends on the current population estimate and bull:cow ratios, as well as estimated winter mortality.
+A December 2021 aerial composition count of moose in the Twentymile, Portage, and Placer River drainages found 185 moose with a bull:cow ratio of 36 bulls per 100 cows and a calf:cow ratio of 19 calves per 100 cows.
+This is an increase when compared to the December 2020 count, which found 153 moose with a bull:cow ratio of 30 bulls per 100 cows and a calf:cow ratio of 14 calves per 100 cows, and the December 2016 count which found 153 moose with a bull:cow ratio of 30 bulls per 100 cows and a calf:cow ratio of 30 bulls per 100 cows and a calf:cow ratio of 30 bulls per 100 cows.